HaleJason/HaleJason/README.md

 - 👋 Hi, I’m Jason Hale.
 - 👀 I’m interested in Data/Business Analytics and Business Intelligence.
 - 🌱 I’m currently learning python to further develop my knowledge of programming language to enhance my analysis.
-- 💞️ I’m looking to collaborate on any projects possible!
+- 💞️ I’m looking to collaborate on as many projects as possible!

 <!---
 HaleJason/HaleJason is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.